2016 New Mexico State Aggies football team: Recruiting

-Position key

 Recruits

 New Mexico State's recruiting class consisted of 23 recruits.
 New Mexico State's recruiting class was ranked 114th by Scout, 129th by 247Sports.com, not rated by Rivals and not rated by ESPN.

 Schedule

 New Mexico State Aggies announced its 2016 football schedule on March 3, 2016.
 The 2016 schedule consists of 5 home and 7 away games in the regular season.
 The Aggies will host Sun Belt foes Appalachian State, Georgia Southern, Louisiana–Lafayette, and Texas State, and will travel to Arkansas State, Idaho, South Alabama, and Troy.
 New Mexico State will skip out on two Sun Belt teams this season, Georgia State and Louisiana–Monroe.

 The team will play four non–conference games, one home game against New Mexico from the Mountain West Conference, and will travel to three road games against UTEP from Conference USA (C–USA), and Kentucky and Texas A&M both from the Southeastern Conference (SEC).